Need Help? Call 212-577-3300

 Projects, Units & Initiatives

 The Homeless Rights Project (HRP) protects and enforces the rights of homeless families and individuals in New York City.
-We do so by providing law reform representation to groups of homeless families and individuals as well as by providing direct representation for clients who come to us through our toll-free helpline and our ongoing outreach at shelter intake sites.
-The Project also serves as counsel to the Coalition for the Homeless, a nonprofit organization providing advocacy and direct services for homeless individuals and families in New York City.
+We represent groups and individuals who come to us through our toll-free helpline, referrals, and our ongoing outreach at shelter intake sites.
+The Project also serves as counsel to the Coalition for the Homeless, a nonprofit organization providing advocacy, programs, and direct services for homeless individuals and families in New York City.

 The Homeless Rights Project serves as class counsel on a number of landmark impact litigation matters, including Callahan v.
 Carey, which established the right to shelter in New York City for single homeless men.
-Callahan laid the groundwork for courts to extend this right to other homeless New Yorkers in Eldredge (single homeless women), McCain/Boston (homeless families with minor children and pregnant women), and, most recently, the C.W. settlement (runaway and homeless youth).
+Callahan laid the groundwork for courts to extend this right to other homeless New Yorkers in Eldredge (single homeless women), McCain/Boston (homeless families with minor children and pregnant women), and the C.W. settlement (runaway and homeless youth).
 HRP is currently monitoring and enforcing a settlement in Butler v.
-City of New York, which ensures all homeless New Yorkers with disabilities can meaningfully access shelter.
+City of New York, which ensures all New Yorkers with disabilities who need shelter can meaningfully access it.

 Learn more about our law reform work on our litigation docket.